1958: “Chantilly Lace,” by The Big Bopper entered the Billboard singles chart, where it later peaked at #6 in November.

 1966: The Temptations released “Beauty Is Only Skin Deep.”
 The song was first recorded by The Miracles in 1964, but not released as a single.
 The Temptations’ version became their fifth #1 on Billboard’s R&B chart and their second top 10 record on the Hot 100.

 1967: Small Faces released “Itchycoo Park,” a single that was later included on the band’s American album, There Are But Four Small Faces.
+It was the band’s first and highest charting song in the US, peaking at #16.
 Largely written by Ronnie Lane, it was one of the first music recordings to feature flanging.

 1967: Aretha Franklin released her twelfth studio album and second with Atlantic Records, Aretha Arrives.

-1972: Michael Jackson released Ben, his second solo studio album.
+1972: Michael Jackson released his second solo studio album, Ben.

-1973: Bob Dylan’s soundtrack album Pat Garrett and Billy the Kid, written for the film of the same name, entered the Billboard pop chart on its way to #16 in October.
+1973: Bob Dylan’s soundtrack to the film Pat Garrett and Billy the Kid entered the Billboard pop chart on its way to reaching #16 in October.

-1976: The Doobie Brothers released “Wheel of Fortune,” the second single from their sixth studio album, Takin’ It to the Streets.
+1976: The Doobie Brothers released “Wheels of Fortune,” the second single from their sixth studio album, Takin’ It to the Streets.

 1979: Linda Ronstadt, Jackson Browne, Bonnie Raitt, Emmylou Harris, Nicolette Larson, Little Feat, and others put together a benefit concert at the Los Angeles Forum to pay tribute to the Little Feat founder Lowell George, who had died at the end of June, and to raise money for George’s family.

 1979: “Don’t Bring Me Down” by Electric Light Orchestra entered the Billboard Hot 100.
-It later becoming the group’s fifth American top 10 hit and highest-charting song in the US, reaching #4.
+It became the group’s fifth American top 10 hit and highest-charting song in the US, reaching #4.
 It was their second #1 hit in Canada and peaked at #3 in the UK.

 1984: Prince and the Revolution started twenty-four weeks at the top of the Billboard pop chart with Purple Rain, his sixth studio album, first #1 in the US, and a worldwide top 10 hit.